Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 **Write down the communication pattern for this program as code.**

-The body should be similar to this:
+The body of your code should be similar to this:

 ```javascript
 // 1.
 The origin Deployer publishes information needed to define the purpose of deployment